DETAILED ACTION

 a containment tank (90) located in the sill (20), wherein the containment tank (90) is located below (Fig. 8) the inner rail (24), the outer trough (25) and at least a portion of the inner trough (see examiner comments);

-a plurality of vents (66, Fig. 3 showing two vents 66) in the sill (22), wherein each vent (66) of the plurality of vents (66) comprises a vent opening (at 66, being an opening) extending through an exterior wall (top wall of 23) and is in fluid communication with (Fig. 8) the containment tank (90),
+a plurality of vents (66, Fig. 3 showing two vents 66) in the sill (22), wherein each vent (66) of the plurality of vents (66) comprises a vent opening (at 66, being an opening) extending above (Fig. 8) the bottom (bottom of the trough shown in the examiner comments) of the inner trough (see examiner comments), above (Fig. 8) the one or more inner trough drains (per the below, as 66 is shown on an uppermost surface), above (Fig. 8) the plurality of trough drains (61), above (Fig. 8) a bottom (bottom of 25) of the outer trough (25), and above (Fig. 8) a bottom (bottom of 90) of the containment tank (90), wherein each vent (66) of the plurality of vents (66) is in fluid communication with (Fig. 8) the containment tank (90),

-but fails to disclose the plurality of vents disposed on an exterior wall of the inner rail, and one or more inner trough drains located in the inner trough, the one or more inner trough drains configured to drain water form the inner trough in to the containment tank.
+but fails to disclose the plurality of vents disposed on an exterior wall of the inner rail, and one or more inner trough drains located in the inner trough below the upper support surface of the inner rail, the one or more inner trough drains configured to drain water from the inner trough in to the containment tank, and the plurality of vents below the upper support surface of the inner rail.

 However, it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to modify the contain and drain sill system of Johnson with the plurality of vents disposed on an exterior wall of the inner rail (instead of just the outer rail) in order to vent both of the inner rail and the outer rail instead of just the outer rail.
 It has been held that rearrangement of parts is considered within the level of ordinary skill in the art.
 In re Japikse, 181 F.2d 1019.
 In addition, it has been held that the duplication of parts is considered within the level of ordinary skill in the art absent production of a new or unexpected result.
 In re Harza, 274 F.2d 669.

-In addition, Fukuro discloses one or more inner trough drains (17b) located in the inner trough (12b), the one or more inner trough drains (17b) configured to drain water (Fig. 6) from the inner trough (12b) in to the containment tank (13).
+In addition, Fukuro discloses one or more inner trough drains (17b) located in the inner trough (12b) below the upper support surface (top of 10) of the inner rail (10), the one or more inner trough drains (17b) configured to drain water (Fig. 6) from the inner trough (12b) in to the containment tank (13).

-It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to modify the contain and drain sill system of Johnson with one or more inner trough drains located in the inner trough, the one or more inner trough drains configured to drain water from the inner trough in to the containment tank as disclosed by Fukuro in order to further and better carry water away from the windows through additional draining.
+It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to modify the contain and drain sill system of Johnson with one or more inner trough drains located in the inner trough below the upper support surface of the inner rail, the one or more inner trough drains configured to drain water from the inner trough in to the containment tank as disclosed by Fukuro in order to further and better carry water away from the windows through additional draining.

 Re claim 1, Johnson discloses a contain and drain sill system (Fig. 8) for a fenestration unit (10), the contain and drain system (Fig. 8) comprising: